Breta01/handwriting-ocr/data/README.md

 ### Breta’s data (1)
 *5000 images*
 All data owned by [@Breta01](https://github.com/Breta01) are available on this link (distributed under the same license as this repository).
-The data should be placed either in `raw/breta/` or `processed/breta/` folder according to their location in archive:
+The data should be placed either in `raw/breta/` or `processed/breta/` folder according to their location in archive from the link below.
+(I removed the Czech accents from words.
+If you want to use them, use CSV files containing: `word_without_accents, original_word`.)

 <https://drive.google.com/file/d/0Bw95a8U_pp2aakE0emZraHpHczA/view?usp=sharing>